 Note the baseline in this case is the existing equipment being replaced.
 The calculation of savings is dependent on whether an incentive for the installation has been provided by both a gas and electric utility, just an electric utility or just a gas utility.

 Additional DHW savings are calculated based upon the fuel and efficiency of the existing unit.

+Early Replacement determination will be based on meeting the following conditions:

+The existing unit is operational when replaced, or

+The existing unit requires minor repairs, defined as costing less than: